 The site builder can then add your saved library artifacts to your layouts.
 This is a useful feature if you want to use the same row and content configuration on multiple pages on your site.

 However, suppose you are creating websites for multiple clients and want to create a portfolio of pre-built elements, that match your trademark design esthetic.
 In that case, the library gives you an efficient way to store and use these elements as you need them.

 Unlimited Possibilities with Improved Custom CSS Handling

 While Divi makes it easier to build a unique WordPress website than ever before, for those requiring even more control, the upgrade sees the arrival of a new Custom CSS tab.
 This feature has been added to the builder’s modules, sections, and rows.

-Should you see something you want to customize, but can’t find the corresponding control, you can now easily add your own custom CSS to give it that personalized look.
+If you see something you want to customize but can’t find the corresponding control, you can now easily add your own custom CSS to give it that personalized look.

-There’s now no need to create a whole new child theme – simply make use of the CSS input fields for the HTML element, corresponding with it.
+There’s no need to create a new child theme – simply use the CSS input fields for the HTML element, corresponding with it.

 Divi – Recent Update to 5.0

-As part of the improvements made to version 5.0, the Divi theme now includes three unique section types, 20 column structures and 33 robust modules.
-This gives you even more options for adding column-based layouts to your posts and pages while also having access to more modules or page elements that can be inserted into those layouts.
+As part of the improvements to version 5.0, the Divi theme now includes three unique section types: 20 column structures and 33 robust modules.
+This gives you even more options for adding column-based layouts to your posts and pages while having access to more modules or page elements that can be inserted into those layouts.

 Other improvements and upgrades include an enhanced drag-and-drop page builder that makes the original version even easier to use and more powerful.
 The header section of the theme has also been revamped to give you more customization options, while the navigation options to have been updated to include an optional vertical navigation area.

 With Divi 5.0, it is now possible to use a boxed layout instead of a full-width page layout, giving you more control over how your site looks on larger screens.